dotnet/machinelearning-samples/samples/csharp/getting-started/Clustering_CustomerSegmentation/README.md

 #### Data Pre-Process

 The first thing to do is to join the data into a single view.
-Because we need to compare transactions made the users, we will build a pivot table, where the rows are the customers and the columns are the campaigns, and the cell value shows if the customer made related transaction during that campaign.
+Because we need to compare transactions made by the users, we will build a pivot table, where the rows are the customers and the columns are the campaigns, and the cell value shows if the customer made related transaction during that campaign.

 The pivot table is built executing the PreProcess function which is this case is implemented by loading the files data in memory and using Linq to join the data.
 But you could use any other approach depending on the size of your data, such as a relational database or any other approach: